apiflask/apiflask/docs/usage.md

 ```

 !!! tip
-    Notice we mark the field as required field with `required` arugment.
+    Notice we mark the field as a required field with `required` argument.
 If you want to set
-    a default value for a input field when is missing in the input data, you can use
+    a default value for an input field when is missing in the input data, you can use
     `missing` argument:

     ```python